DaqingFeng/spring-cloud-zuul-eureka-sample/README.md

 # Spring Cloud  Eureka Zuul and Hystrix Example

 ## Components
+- `techprimers-admin` -  The spring boot admin 2.x.
-- `techprimers-service` - The Eureka service which is the Service Registry
+- `techprimers-service` -The Eureka service which is the Service Registry
 - `techprimers-server` - The Service which is going to give data to the Client.
 - `techprimers-client` - The Service which is going to get data from Server via the Discovery Service from the Service Registry (`techprimers-service`).
 - `techprimers-zuul` - The Service which is going to get data from Eureka Service  Discovery (`techprimers-client`).